openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 getting the job done, Gunslingers can aim their shots to hinder enemies in all manner of ways: shooting their weapons out of their hands, knocking the wind out of them, or blowing off a toe.
-The *multi-attack specialist* feat allows them to shoot twice <br>
-as fast as a lesser gunfighter, enabling them to take on large groups of foes single-handedly.
+The *multi-attack specialist* feat allows them to shoot <br> twice as fast as a lesser gunfighter, enabling them to take on large groups of foes single-handedly.
 Supplementing <br>
-their marksmanship
+their markshmanship
 with dark powers, they invoke <br>
 banes and boons with Entropy.
 Favorites include <br>
 invoking *life drain* to